gatsbyjs/gatsby/README.md

 If we wanted to extract all of the css in our project into a since `styles.css` file for production, we could add the `ExtractTextWebpackPlugin`.
-To do this, we need to modify the loader and add the plugin when generating the static html for our site.
+To do this, we need to modify the loader and add the plugin when generating the static HTML for our site.

 ```javascript
 var ExtractTextPlugin = require("extract-text-webpack-plugin");